andrewstarritt/rotation_logger/README.md

 prefix        this specifies the file name prefix given to the log files.
 The suffix is
               always ".log".
 The full file filename is <prefix>_YYYY-MM-DD_HH-MM-SS.log

+### Note

+Written in old-school c, in order to be compilable by some very old compilers.

 ### Example

     my_program 2>&1 | rotation_logger --age 6h --keep 28  /tmp/log_dir  mp